 Bell et al (2011c) using three years of geo-locator light logger data showed that black petrels demonstrated large variability in habitat use patterns and foraging ranges which appeared to allow individuals to locate habitats with increased resource availability as environmental conditions change within the breeding season.
 During the breeding season foraging was centred on the central Hauraki Gulf and northern New Zealand (Bell et al 2011c).
 Limited high-resolution GPS tracking in 2006 also showed a central Hauraki Gulf pattern of distribution with foraging to East Cape and towards Fiji (Freeman et al 2010).
 The high-resolution GPS tracking undertaken this season during the chick rearing phase (January/February 2013) showed similar foraging location patterns to the earlier studies.
 Both males and females foraged into the same areas; northern New Zealand, Tasman Sea and East Cape and used habitat ranging from < 1000 m to > 5000 m deep (Figs. 11 and 12).
+Only 27.2 hours of the total 681.9 hours of deployment time (4%) was spent within the Hauraki Gulf Marine Park boundaries, suggesting that black petrels foraging outside the Hauraki Gulf towards seamounts (and the accompanying upwelling of nutrients and prey species) and continental shelf edges (Figs. 11 and 12).
 Females headed north towards Fiji, further west into the Tasman Sea and further east past East Cape (Figure 12) suggesting a slightly wider foraging range than males, but this needs further investigation and additional deployment of GPS devices to confirm these patterns.